lanlan63/lanlan63.github.io/README.md

 5. Configuration Files with before and after comparisons
 6. Firewall Documentation showing complete ruleset
-7. Remote Administration Evidence demonstrating commands executed via SSH Administrative Constraint: All server configurations must be performed via SSH from your workstation.
+7. Remote Administration Evidence demonstrating commands executed via SSH

-For your journal: Take screenshots showing process listings with visible command prompts.
+Take screenshots showing process listings with visible command prompts.
 Explain what the different process states (R, S, D, Z, T) represent.

-For your journal: Document the process lifecycle with examples.
+Document the process lifecycle with examples.
 Explain when you would use foreground vs background processes, and the difference between kill and kill -9.